3 Important Ways to Teach Black History All Year Long

 Reflect on Quotes from Famous People in Black History

-Find famous quotes from African Americans from a variety of industries, such as entertainment, athletes, civil rights activities, or politicians.
+Find famous quotes from African Americans from a variety of industries, such as entertainment, athletes, civil rights activists, or politicians.

 You could do a writing prompt where students reflect on what the quote means to them.
 Do a quick-write where students write the meaning of the quote (in their opinion) and allow students to share.
 Give a little background information on the person who said the quote.

 Dialogue with students about the meaning of the quotes is integral.
 You may get a variety of angles and opinions.
 Be sure to welcome all insights (within reason).